testingrequired/restspec/readme.md

 A rest file defines a single request with optional tests.
 They are plain javascript files that are intended to be edited as code.
 They should live with your project's tests.

+#### Warning

+The format for rest files is not stable and is subject to change with any new release.

 #### Example

 Rest files can be located anywhere.